MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/sdn-gateway.md

 **Parameter** | **Details** | **Example value**
 --- | --- | ---
-L3VPNConnectionName | User-defined name for L3 forwarding network connection | "Contoso_L3_GW"
+L3VPNConnectionName | User-defined name for the L3 forwarding network connection. | "Contoso_L3_GW"
-VmNetworkName | Name of tenant virtual network that's reachable over L3 network connection | "ContosoVMNetwork" NextHopVMNetworkName | User-defined name for L3 forwarding network connectionName of VLAN tagged L3 VM network you created | "Contoso_L3_Network"
+VmNetworkName | Name of the tenant virtual network that's reachable over L3 network connection. | "ContosoVMNetwork" NextHopVMNetworkName | User-defined name for the L3 forwarding network connection.
+Name of VLAN tagged L3 VM network you created. | "Contoso_L3_Network"
-LocalIPAddresses | IP addresses to be configured on the HNV gateway L3 network interface.<br/><br/> IP address from the logical network you created | "10.127.134.55/25"
+LocalIPAddresses | IP addresses to be configured on the HNV gateway L3 network interface.<br/><br/> IP address from the logical network you created. | "10.127.134.55/25"
-PeerIPAddresses| IP address of physical network gateway, reachable over L3 logical network.<br/><br/> IP address from the logical network you created | "10.127.134.65"
+PeerIPAddresses| IP address of the physical network gateway, reachable over L3 logical network.<br/><br/> IP address from the logical network you created. | "10.127.134.65"
-GatewaySubnet | Subnet to be used for routing between HVN gateway and tenant virtual network | "192.168.2.0/24" RoutingSubnets | Static routes that need to be on the L3 interace on the HNV gateway |
+GatewaySubnet | Subnet to be used for routing between HVN gateway and tenant virtual network. | "192.168.2.0/24" RoutingSubnets | Static routes that need to be on the L3 interace on the HNV gateway. |
 EnableBGP | Option to enable BGP.
 Default is false. |
 TenantASNRoutingSubnets |ASN number of tenant gateway.
 Only if BGP is enabled. |